dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 ```

 ### PassThru
-By adding the `PassThru` switch the script will return pipeable output for all changes that were made which you could potentially write to a log file.
+By adding the `PassThru` switch the script will return pipeable output for all changes that were made which we could potentially write to a log file.
 If no changes were made, no output is generated.
 ```powershell
 .\Sync-DynamicAdGroupMember.ps1 -PassThru | Out-File -FilePath .\Log.txt